libopenstorage/cloudops/docs/capacity_management.md

 - The input parameters should be cloud agnostic.

-- The library would be extensible to all clouds.
+- The library should be extensible to all clouds.

 - The cloud matrix definition should be configurable

-- The capacity management should also include cost analysis
+- The capacity management should include cost analysis

 # Cloud Storage Decision Matrix